YYsuni/blockies-react-svg/README.md

 You also can use base64 url, it is smaller(3kb) than ethereum-blockies-base64(16kb).

-(the address will auto toLowerCase until set `caseSensitive` property)
+> the address will auto toLowerCase until set `caseSensitive` property.

 ## Todo
 - [x] ts component